esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 With this we have a dataset of type :class:`~syncopy.AnalogData`, which is intended for holding time-series data like electrophys. measurements.
 Let's have a look at a small snippet of the 1st trial::

-  data.singlepanelplot(trials=0, toilim=[0, 0.5])
+  data.singlepanelplot(trials=0, latency=[0, 0.5])

 .. image:: damped_signals.png
    :height: 220px

 By construction, we made the (white) noise of the same strength as the signal, hence by eye the oscillations present in channel1 are hardly visible.
-The parameter ``toilim`` stands for *time of interest limits* and defines a time-interval selection.
+The parameter ``latency``  defines a time-interval selection.

 To recap: we have generated a synthetic dataset white noise on both channels, and channel1 additionally carries the damped harmonic signal.